Mickey Storey

 Post Playing Career[edit]

 Storey became a development coach with the Buies Creek Astros in 2017 and a manager with the Quad Cities River Bandits in 2018 and Round Rock Express in 2019.
-He was scheduled to manage Round Rock in 2020 before the season was cancelled due to COVID-19.
-Storey managed the Sugar Land Skeeters in 2021 and the renamed Sugar Land Space Cowboys in 2022-2023.
-After the 2022 season he managed the Surprise Saguaros of the Arizona Fall League.
+In the latter year he helped lead Triple-A Round Rock to the most wins in Triple-A and the best record in the Pacific Coast League (84-56).
+He was scheduled to manage the Express in 2020 before the season was cancelled due to COVID-19.
+Storey managed the Sugar Land Skeeters in 2021 and the renamed Sugar Land Space Cowboys in 2022-2024.
+After the 2022 season he managed the Surprise Saguaros and led them to an Arizona Fall League title.

 Year-By-Year Managerial Record[edit]